(Continued from 1)

 accredited.
 Smaller, private colleges may be nationally

-accredited.
+may not transfer to a regionally accredited college.)
 Programs of study that are regulated by

 national or state licensing boards may require specialized

 for Accredition of Teacher Education and the American

 of Education and the Council

 One well known accrediting agency is the Distance

 accredited by the DETC are not as generally accepted